Why structured documents are the future

 In today’s publishing world, we have to prepare documents for multiple channels and in multiple formats.
 Conventional word processing programs come up against the limits of their capabilities fairly quickly.
 Programs like these only support formatting for the human eye, with no consideration for what machines, computers, or software need to do.
 As a result, they’re virtually unusable in terms of further processing or repurposing the content.

 In a Forrester report entitled “The Future of Documents,” analyst Cheryl McKinnon predicts that in response to the demands of our digital world, document creation will undergo radical change over the next few years.
-The precondition for this change is structured data.
+The precondition for this change is structured documents with data readable by computers or software.

 Structured content and layout: together, yet separate